buildtimetrend/service/README.md

 ```

 - `travis_account_token` : define to enable checking Travis CI notification Authorization header.
 More info on Travis CI Webhook Authorization and where to find the Account token : http://docs.travis-ci.com/user/notifications/#Authorization-for-Webhooks
-Remark : the account token should be the one of the user who created the repo on Travis CI
+Remark : the account token should be the one of the user who created the repo on Travis CI.

 It can also be defined with the `TRAVIS_ACCOUNT_TOKEN` environment variable.